 Significance Of The Festival - Maha Shivaratri is immense for the devotees of Lord Shiva it is believed that whoever worships Lord Shiva on this day is set to attain salvation and redemption from their sins.
 Moreover, both unmarried and married women attain marital bliss on this day.

-Suggested Read: Famous Things To Do In Nepal That Will Give You Memories For A Lifetime
+Suggested Read: Famous Things to Do in Nepal That Will Give You Memories For A Lifetime

 20. Ugadi